justinwolfington/coder/templates/cpu-k8s/README.md

 This template is ideal for:

-- **General Development**: CPU-intensive development work
+- **CPU-Intensive Development**: Heavy computation and processing tasks
-- **Code Review**: Lightweight workspace for code reviews
+- **Code Review**: Lightweight workspace for code reviews and analysis
-- **Testing**: Basic testing environments
+- **Testing**: Basic testing environments without monitoring overhead
 - **Learning**: Educational and training purposes
-- **Minimal Overhead**: When you don't need additional monitoring tools
+- **Minimal Overhead**: When you need maximum performance without additional tools
+- **Resource-Conscious**: Projects requiring dedicated CPU resources

-For workspaces requiring advanced tracing and monitoring, consider using the `clinician-k8s` template with Arize Phoenix integration.
+For workspaces requiring advanced tracing and monitoring capabilities, consider using the `clinician-k8s` template with Arize Phoenix integration.

 ## Configuration